Gkcloud5/Better-future/Learning/Programming/Bash/Example scripts and explanation/Example/Enhanced and generalized version of log clear script.md

 #Run as root
 if [ "$UID" -ne "$ROOT_UID" ]
 then
-   echo "Must be root to run this s"
+   echo "Must be root to run this script" exit $E_NOTROOT fi

 ```

 ### Output: